Cosmic Fantasy

 Cosmic Fantasy (コズミック・ファンタジー, Kozumikku Fantajī) is a series of role-playing video games created by manga artist Kazuhiro Ochi, published by Telenet and developed by subsidiary LaserSoft from 1990 to 1994.
 It consists of four games (the last one being split in two installments) for the PC Engine CD console.
 The first two games were re-released as Cosmic Fantasy Stories, an upgraded compilation for the Sega CD developed by Riot.
 The series has themes of science fiction, adventure, raunchy comedy, and light erotica.
 It is notable as among the earlier RPGs to feature extended anime-style cutscenes and voice acting.
 Cosmic Fantasy 2 was the only game in the series to be released in English, localized and published by Working Designs.

+Limited Run Games released Cosmic Fantasy Collection in North America on 25 January 2024.
+It features new English translations for the first two games.
+Both of the games only have Japanese voice acting with English subtitles.

+Limited Run Games released Cosmic Fantasy Collection 2 in North America on 18 February 2025.
+It features new English translations for the last three games.
+All of the games only have Japanese voice acting with English subtitles.

 Plot

-Yuu the leader of an interstellar crime force, is fighting space pirates alongside his crew consisting of Saya and the feline Nyan.
+Yuu the leader of an interstellar crime force, is fighting space pirates alongside his crew consisting of Saya, tanuki motorcycle robot Momo, and the feline Nyan.
 This time against Berga, who has a love interest in Yuu, which he then declines, forcing Berga to go berserk.